darinpope/cloudbees-core-eks/README.md

 * NOTE: You might want to set `OUTPUT_FILENAME` to a date instead of the last six characters of the AMI id.
 Chose whatever is best for you from a versioning perspective.
 Regardless of what you choose, you should keep all your configuration files (including others we are getting ready to get to) under version control.
 * `./configure.sh`
 * Review the changes to the output file (in this case `config-71102d.yml`) and make sure that everything looks correct
-* NOTE: if you do not want to have SSH access to your worker nodes, remove the `ssh` blocks from your generated file.
+  * if you do not want to have SSH access to your worker nodes, remove the `ssh` blocks from your generated file
+  * if you do not want to have custom user data, remove the `overrideBootstrapCommand` block from your generated file
 * `eksctl create cluster -f config-71102d.yml`
 * Get a coffee or two.
 This will take somewhere between 30-45 minutes.
 * When complete...